marcosfdev/authjs-sk/README.md

 # authjs-sk
-This repo is a starter.
+This repo is a starter app.